levanbedinashvili/mctrans/README.md

-💰 A platform to make advertisements using PHP, laravel, Jquery and Ajax
+💰 A platform to help customers choose car to buy using PHP, laravel